Warren Louis Hacker

 - Died May 22, 2002 in Lenzburg, IL USA

-The class C 1946 West Texas-New Mexico League Pampa Oilers was the first stop for the 21 year old Warren Hacker in his professional baseball career.
-Hacker was a right handed pitcher who was fresh out of the United States Marines where he had spent three years serving his country in the South Pacific during WW II.
+The Class C 1946 West Texas-New Mexico League Pampa Oilers was the first stop for the 21-year-old Warren Hacker in his professional baseball career.
+Hacker was a right-handed pitcher who was fresh out of the United States Marines where he had spent three years serving his country in the South Pacific during World War II.

-The young pitcher came through with a 20 win 4 loss initial season with a 3.68 ERA.
-He spent 1947 with the Texarkana Bears and the Shreveport Sports combining for an 11-5 record and with the 1948 Sports he went 17-14 with a 3.18 ERA.
+The young pitcher came through with a 20 win 4 loss initial season, with a 3.68 ERA.
+On August 1 st that year he and Olinda Schenke were married in a home-plate ceremony at the Pampas Oilers' ballpark.
+He spent 1947 with the Texarkana Bears and the Shreveport Sports, combining for an 11-5 record and with the 1948 Sports he went 17-14 with a 3.18 ERA.

-The good natured Hacker was a knuckleball-sinkerball pitcher, who came within 2 outs of a no-hitter against the Milwaukee Braves on May 21, 1955.
-Warren went 3-13 in 1956 and on November 13, 1956 he was traded by the Cubs along with Don Hoak and Pete Whisenant to the Cincinnati Reds for Elmer Singleton and Ray Jablonski.
-He was then claimed on waivers by the 1957 Phillies, where he spent parts of the next two seasons.
+The good natured Hacker was a knuckleball and sinkerball pitcher, who came within 2 outs of a no-hitter against the Milwaukee Braves on May 21, 1955, when he gave up a one-out 9th inning home run to George Crowe; he held on to win, 2-1.
+Warren went 3-13 in 1956 and on November 13th that year he was traded by the Cubs along with Don Hoak and Pete Whisenant, to the Cincinnati Redlegs for Elmer Singleton and Ray Jablonski.
+He was then claimed on waivers by the Philadelphia Phillies in 1957, where he spent parts of the next two seasons.

-After spending 1958 through 1960 in the minors he finished up his major league career as a reliever with the 1961 Chicago White Sox, where he went 3-3 with a 3.77 ERA and 8 saves.
-He then pitched for the White Sox' top farm club, the Indianapolis Indians, through the 1966 season.
+After spending 1958 through 1960 in the minors, he finished up his major league career as a reliever with the Chicago White Sox in 1961, where he went 3-3 with a 3.77 ERA and 8 saves.
+He then pitched for the White Sox's top farm club, the Indianapolis Indians, through the 1966 season.